google/applied-machine-learning-intensive/v2/06_other_models/00_decision_trees_and_random_forests/slides.md

 Can you think of how this parameter might be harmful?

-What if the tree isn't well balanced and you end up with larger sets of data on one branch of the tree.
+What if the tree isn't well balanced and you end up with larger sets of data on one branch of the tree?
 If you put an artificial depth cap on your tree, then the overpopulated branch might not have very pure leaves.

 Let's look at another hyperparameter that can help prevent overfitting without having to worry